Celebrations advice

 It's important to ensure you and your family members know how to read your dog’s body language so you can spot signs that they might need some space from the festivities.

-Fido-friendly festive foods
+Fido-friendly festive info

 Steer clear of toxic foods